Trailer tent or folding camper

 - Check compatibility with your car.
 Any specialist retailer will be able to advise here (see earlier sections).

-- Other aspects to note vary from canvas thickness and type (generally the thicker the better, although water-repellent acrylic canvases are starting to become available) to ventilation, window size and how the unit is likely to perform in extreme weather.
+- Other aspects to note vary from canvas thickness and type (generally the thicker the better and water-repellent acrylic fabrics are starting to become available) to ventilation, window size and how the unit is likely to perform in extreme weather.

 Much of the advice on buying new also applies to buying secondhand.
 But here you’ll also need to assess further aspects of any unit for yourself.
 Always view during daylight hours and, if buying privately, at the current owner’s home address.
 In particular, for the trailer unit itself, these are the points to focus on: